notes for authors

 Zhou, P. F. (1993).
 PhD thesis, McMaster University, Hamilton, Ontario, Canada.

-Note that all authors and inclusive page numbers must be given.
+Note that all authors and inclusive page numbers should be given.

 Identification of individual structures in the article by use of database reference (identification) codes should be accompanied by a full citation of the original literature in the reference list.